Peak Climbing Permits and Costs in Nepal

 Also, you should be donned in suitable clothing and have proper gear when climbing the peak.
 Warm clothes are recommended, while wind-resistant jackets, thermals, and sleeping bags are the most needed during your climb.

 Safety is of utmost importance when it comes to peak climbing in Nepal.
 As said earlier, you should hire a professional guide so that they will be able to provide advice and guidance on the best routes and safety measures.
 Obtaining all the necessary safety gear, such as helmets, harnesses, ropes, etc., is also essential before the climb.
-Also, you should always carry first aid kits, oxygens, and other immediate medical supplies.
+Also, you should always carry first aid kits, emergency oxygen, and other immediate medical supplies.
 Finally, monitoring the weather conditions closely is essential, as storms can come up quickly and cause danger on the mountain.

 Also, Read: